Brazilian lithium producer Sigma in talks with Tesla, other automakers

-BELO HORIZONTE, Brazil (Reuters) - Brazil-based lithium startup Sigma Lithium Resources Corp (SGMA.V) has held talks with Tesla Inc (TSLA.O) and other automakers about supplying the key battery ingredient in the coming years, the company’s chief executive said on Thursday.
+BELO HORIZONTE, Brazil, Sept 12 (Reuters) - Brazil-based lithium startup Sigma Lithium Resources Corp has held talks with Tesla Inc and other automakers about supplying the key battery ingredient in the coming years, the company’s chief executive said on Thursday.

 “There’s a bunch of other things that they need, not just prices, but other demands which are a little more complicated that sort of restricts Sigma to almost supplying purely into China,” Gardner said on the sidelines of a Brazilian mining conference.
 “It’s not really what we think we should be doing over the long term.”